yjyyyyyyy/hypothesis/README-en.md

 In the final analysis, laws and treaties do not completely limit our freedom.
 It is either directly or indirectly supporting our freedom.
 ***William and yjy Sat.29.Oct.2022***

+## The doctrine of atomic separation
+> As we all know, atoms were created when stars exploded billions of years ago.
+These atoms are scattered throughout the vast universe.
+Under the influence of gravity, these atoms settled and clumped together to form countless new matter.
+Everything is made up of atoms coming together, so will atoms separate and disintegrate?

+What I wanna say is: since gravity attracts atoms together, in a few billion years, will magnetic fields and gravity from the other side of the universe attract atoms around us?
+How will existing matter disintegrate after atom separation?
+Incinerated or dispersed into the cosmos...
+***yjy Wed.16.Nov.2022***
+***Inspired by Caleb Scharf, "If the Universe could Scale."***

 ## Copyright
 ©️©️©️©️©️
 ```